aofarrel/verbose-fiesta/Terra/TopMed_Aligner_Workspace.md

 Go to this workspace's workflows tab.
 You will see two buttons.
 Select the bubble labeled "Process multiple workflows from:", and in the drop down menu, select samples.
 This means you are selecting the 5 samples you choose from the 1000 Genomes data.
 What if you wanted to select less CRAMs than are in your TSV?
 Click "Select Data" which is located to the right of the dropdown menu.
 This will open a new menu where you can select precisely which rows you want to run your workflow on.
 In this case, each row represents a subject.
 ![how to select individual rows using the checkboxes on the far left side of each row](https://github.com/aofarrel/tutorials/blob/master/resized_selecting_only_some_CRAMs.png?raw=true)

 Now that have selected your CRAMs, make sure to look over the arguments that you are running this program on.
 You'll need to set `input_cram_file` to `this.cram` in order for it to actually use the data in the table you selected -- specifically, the CRAM column.
-This syntax can be used to select other column names too, but all we need is the CRAM files for this workflow. **Please note that your inputs, such as "this.cram" are case sensitive.**
+This syntax can be used to select other column names too, but all we need is the CRAM files for this workflow.
 ![pointing out where to type "this.cram" in the workflow page before running it](https://github.com/aofarrel/tutorials/blob/master/resized_this_dot_cram.png?raw=true)

 ### To Preempt or Not to Preempt